rassiek/carmetricsbox/README.md

 ESP32 converts that data to JSOn and exposes it on a /readings enpoint This is then visualized on the root path / as gauges using Javascript, CSS and HTML A second /charts page shows the trends of various metrics over time as long as the browser remains open (not stored anywhere in ESP32)
+ESP32 Exposes a wifi network that allows you to connect and access the page at http://192.168.4.1/.
+It can also connect to your exixting wifi network

 -----------------------------------------------------------------------------------------------------